Israelis in the United Kingdom

-Israelis in the United Kingdom are citizens or residents of the United Kingdom who were originally from Israel or are of Israeli descent.
+Israelis in the United Kingdom or Israeli Britons are citizens or residents of the United Kingdom who were originally from Israel or are of Israeli descent.

 Demographics

 In 2001 Israel was the 68th most common birthplace for British residents; some 11,892 people born in Israel lived in the UK.
-It is unknown how many people born in the UK are of Israeli descent, as this was not listed as a separate ethnic group in the 2001 Census.
+It is unknown how many people born in the UK are of Israeli descent, as that was not listed as a separate ethnic group in the 2001 Census.
 The majority of Israelis in the UK live in London and, in particular, the densely populated Jewish area of Golders Green.
 The vast majority of Israeli Britons are Jewish.
 The most common languages amongst the Israeli British community are Hebrew, Arabic and British English.

 Contemporary issues

 Some Israeli-Jewish expatriates in Europe complain that they feel excluded from the rest of the Jewish community.
 Only 2% of expats in Britain and France who responded to a 2008 survey said that they feel part of the local Jewish community.
-Despite many Israelis claiming not to feel connected to other Jewish groups in the country, around 33% of those interviewed said they felt more attached to their Jewish identity rather than their Israeli identity, with 11% saying they identified less as Jews.
-A survey by JTA reported that the Israeli community in the UK had little involvement in the local Jewish community, though Israeli expats often chose to live in predominantly Jewish areas.
+Despite many Israelis claiming not to feel connected to other Jewish groups in the country, around 33% of those interviewed said they felt attached to their Jewish identity more than to their Israeli identity, with 11% saying they identified less as Jews.
+Jewish Telegraphic Agency reported in 2008 that the Israeli community in the UK had little involvement in the local Jewish community, though Israeli expats often chose to live in predominantly Jewish areas.
 Israelis in the UK often complain of being discouraged by the perceived "frosty" attitude of British Jews towards them, but at the same time many Israelis in Britain are indifferent to the local Jewish community and reluctant to become part of it.